FistMeNaruto/gravnd-zero/README.md

 <h3 align='center'>Thank you</h3>

 <p align='center'>
-To [Robbin Johansson](https://github.com/robbinfellow) and his [Haywire](https://github.com/robbinfellow/haywire-grav) Grav theme, on which this project is based on.
+  To <a href='https://github.com/robbinfellow'>Robbin Johansson</a> and his <a href='https://github.com/robbinfellow/haywire-grav'>Haywire</a> Grav theme, on which this project is based on.
 </p>